WomackBaker/MultiFactor/README.md

 `Directories:`
 - GAN
 - GenerateData
-- SVN
+- SVM

 To use this, run generate.py to create a combination of different users and the number of entry from each user.
-Next, run gan.py to generate as many new data points as needed for the SVN.
-Use the split.py tool in the SVN directory to split and can increase/decrease the number of "attackers" for the data.
-Finally run svn.py to train and test the data.
+Next, run gan.py to generate as many new data points as needed for the SVM.
+Use the split.py tool in the SVM directory to split and can increase/decrease the number of "attackers" for the data.
+Finally run SVM.py to train and test the data.
 It will output to terminal the data points and will create a ROC curve.

 # Analysis